 You shouldn’t feel any pain, and the technician running the test will tell you when to lie still and when the test is completed.

 After the test, you may get dressed and go home.
 You will probably be advised to drink a lot of fluids to help flush the rest of the tracer from your body.
 Your doctor will contact you to go over the results of the PET scan.

-- A PET scan is used to give your doctor a detailed look at the how well the tissues and organs in your body are working.
+A PET scan is used to give your doctor a detailed look at how well the tissues and organs in your body are working.